 During her recent tenure as Assistant Commandant for Human Resources, RADM Nunan presided over the most far reaching Diversity and Inclusion initiatives in the Service’s history, as well as the enormous policy overhaul necessary to face the COVID-19 crisis.

 Her professional studies range from a Master’s Degree in Business Administration from Rensselaer Polytechnic Institute to a Master Merchant Mariner license and fellowship at the Center for Strategic and International Studies, a non-partisan think tank in Washington, DC.
-She has attended a number of courses on national and international security at Harvard University and the Naval Post Graduate Center.
+She has attended a number of courses on national and international security at Harvard University and the Naval Post Graduate School.